-➤ Tailings spills have occurred at nine operations, and a tailings impoundment failure occurred at four out of fourteen mines (28%).
+Tailings spills have occurred at nine operations, and a partial failure of the tailings impoundment occurred at four out of fourteen mines (28%).

-These included a 1997 tailings impoundment failure at the Pinto Valley Mine, where the creek bed and surrounding upland were buried under mine waste as deep as 42 feet.
-In 1993, heavy precipitation caused the Gila River to flood and breach the tailings dam at the Ray Mine, carrying pollutants 11 miles downriver.
-And in 1980, 2.6 million cubic yards of tailings were released at the Tyrone mine and flowed 8 kilometers downstream.
+These included a 1997 partial failure of the tailings impoundment at the Pinto Valley Mine, where the creek bed and surrounding upland were buried under material as deep as 42 feet.
+In 1993, heavy precipitation caused the Gila River to flood and breach the tailings impoundment at the Ray Mine, carrying pollutants 11 miles downriver.
+And in 1980, 2.6 million cubic yards of tailings were released at the Tyrone mine, and flowed 8 kilometers downstream.

-Many of the currently operating copper mines are located in the arid southwest, where precipitation is limited, and communication between surface and groundwater resources is limited.
+Many of the currently operating copper sulfide mines are located in the arid southwest, where precipitation is limited, and communication between surface and groundwater resources is limited.
 More significant impacts could be expected at mines in wetter climates, with abundant surface water and shallow groundwater.
 Research shows that mines with high acid generating potential and in close proximity to surface and groundwater are at highest risk for water quality impacts.